 Dutching Calculator App

 iPhone – On iPhone we found the best dutching app to be the “bet spread” app.
 It’s free to download and can calculate the returns on up to 10 results.
 It won’t show you the result if it is a slight loss though and it doesn’t have any extra options like 2 outcomes to win.
 It’s a handy app for quick straight calculation and it’s always accurate.
-The app has many 5* reviews as whilst its not the most visually appealing app it does do what its supposed to – calculate dutch odds on multiple results and its free so you can really complaint.
+The app has many 5* reviews as whilst it’s not the most visually appealing app it does do what it’s supposed to – calculate dutch odds on multiple results and it’s free so you can really complain.

 Bet Spread App For iOS

-Here’s some screen shots of how the app looks –
+Here are some screenshots of how the app looks –

 Dutching Calculator Android App